"Spiritual But Not Religious": Servanthood and Vicegerency

 "We should know that all things are works of the Great Spirit (Wakan-Tanka).
-We should know that He is within all things... and even more important we should know that He is above all these things and peoples"
+We should know that He is within all things... and even more important, we should know that He is above all these things and peoples."

-The Abrahamic traditions usually emphasise distance before nearness.
-God is firstly understood as a distant Reality above and this perspective demands awe and servitude.
-"The fear of God is the beginning of Wisdom" (Proverbs 9:10).
-We live in an age which "abhors the idea of fear or submission to that which is high exalted above our human littleness.
-Humility or obedience is condemned as a 'lack of self-esteem'"1 and people today speak frequently in terms of empowerment.
-This has lead to many people rejecting the idea of an authoritarian God who issues commands from above and expects to be obeyed.
+We live in an age that "abhors the idea of fear or submission to that which is high exalted above our human littleness.
+Humility or obedience is condemned as a 'lack of self-esteem'"¹ and people today speak almost exclusively in terms of empowerment.
+This has led many to reject the idea of an authoritarian God who issues commands from above and expects to be obeyed.
+The New Age, with its preference for "spirituality without religion," reflects this attitude: many seek the inner divinity and hidden unity while discarding the servant-Lord duality along with the religious framework that comes with it.

 Notes